uhmanoa/ics491f21/index.md

 **I'm shy.
 Do I have to be in a team?**

 Yes.
 You have to be in a team of at least two people.
 You'll thank me for this later.
-In the unlikely event that a student cannot find a team to join, I reserve the right to augment your team with additional team members in order to ensure that everyone is part of a team.
+In the unlikely event that a student cannot find a team to join, I reserve the right to augment any team with additional team members in order to ensure that everyone is part of a team.

 **I want to be in a team that's larger than six people.
 Is that OK?**